fsprojects/fantomas/CONTRIBUTING.md

 It uses the [F# Compiler Services](https://fsharp.github.io/FSharp.Compiler.Service/index.html) to do this.
 The F# compiler will be used to create an [UnTyped Abstract Syntax](https://fsharp.github.io/FSharp.Compiler.Service/reference/fsharp-compiler-syntaxtree.html) tree (or "AST").
 The AST is then reprinted in `CodePrinter.fs`: once the whole tree is traversed, the formatted code can be constructed.

 There is a catch, though.
-The AST does not have all the original information the was once in the source code.
+The AST does not have all the original information that was once in the source code.
 Things like code comments, for example, are not present in the tree given to us by the F# compiler.
 We call these pieces of information "trivia".
 Fantomas uses another part of the F# Compiler Services to detect trivia: namely, the tokenizer.
 All tokens are processed to find trivia, then trivia are assigned to "trivia nodes" (a concept of Fantomas, not of the F# compiler).
-Trivia nodes are linked to an existing AST node or a F# token.
+Trivia nodes are linked to an existing AST node or an F# token.
 They serve as a marker to indicate where in `CodePrinter.fs` the trivia needs to be added to the formatted code.

 ## YouTube video series